jixuni/Cherry/README.md

 ### Prerequisites

-Chrome or Mozilla, have no tested any other browsers.
+Chrome or Mozilla, have not tested any other browsers.

 ## Deployment